-We continuously update our database of over 4,000 documents on agile work, telework and telecommuting, alternative workplace strategies, workplace flexibility, and worker wellness and well-beingREAD MORE
+Updated 9/29/15: Reliable, fact-based analyses derived from over 4,000 documents on agile work, telework and telecommuting, alternative workplace strategies, workplace flexibility, and worker wellness and well-beingREAD MORE

-Research roundup, white papers, company and employee savings calculators, business cases, sample agreements, special topics such as ADA, tax, legal issuesREAD MORE
+Tools you can use including a research roundup, white papers, company and employee savings calculators, business cases, sample agreements, details on special topics such as ADA, tax, legal issues. and moreREAD MORE

-We specialize in making the business case for emerging workplace strategies such as mobile work, telecommuting, flexible work, office hoteling and more.READ MORE
+When you need to convince someone, we can help you make the business case for workplace strategies such as mobile work, telecommuting, flexible work, office hoteling and more.READ MORE

 Story ideas for writers, speeches and presentations for plagiarizers, press coverage for Mom; plus PR materials , news releases, random thoughts, and some digital detritus we couldn’t fit anywhere elseREAD MORE